Brothers Egg: Bleeding Slow

 Best known locally for being half of the duo Upstarts and Rogues (we talked about them in KFR Live #8), this is Eden’s first solo recording effort.
 The songs are mostly instrumental, usually with melodies layered over rhythmic plucking.
 The beauty of songs without lyrics is that the listener is free to go wherever she or he chooses, to interpret the music based on the emotion it invokes, with no verbal guidelines from the creator.
 I recommend listening to this album when you have time to let your mind wander and go on an adventure, undistracted by the “real” world.

-Jude Eden In the Key of JIn the Key of J opens with “Cascades,” a good introduction to Eden’s style of sonorous melody layered over percussive plucking.
+In the Key of J opens with “Cascades,” a good introduction to Eden’s style of sonorous melody layered over percussive plucking.
 The second track, “Spy vs. Spy,” might be my personal favorite.
 Eden cleverly utilizes her instrument for a variety of effects, from resonating knocks to sneaky slides in and out of some of the notes.
 I really got a sense of mystery, tiptoeing around, the possibility of danger.
 “Morning Glory” stands out as the brightest and most cheerful song on a largely brooding album, invoking images of gardens, meadows, and the fresh dew of a new day.
 “Faye’s Voyage” is another example of great effects, including some nice scratching noises.
 There’s a sense of symmetry, with effects at the beginning and the end, and dual melodies interlacing throughout the body of the song.
 I sort of felt like I was on a boat, which made the segue into “Whales” make a lot of sense.
 The plucking fades in and out like the pulsing of sonar, with a strong and smooth melody layered nicely over it.
 Eden gives this song space to breathe, with an easy melody that doesn’t feel forced to cover too much ground.
 “Witness” is a short and sinister-sounding track with no background plucking, implying a singular voice carrying a lot of emotion and possibly some trauma.

 I suppose “Canon” might technically be considered to be a cover song, since it is based on Pachelbel’s “Canon in D.” However, Eden gets a ton of points for creativity.
 I expected multiple layers of cello, which is what happens eventually.
 Totally unexpected was Eden’s sultry yet understated voice added into the mix, the only time she actually sings on the album.
 Her two instruments are layered like a musical lasagna: Cello, cello, vocals, vocals, cello, vocals, etc. The breathy vocal harmonies interwoven with the cello melodies really make this arrangement different from any heard before.
 By the time the song reaches its crescendo, the effect is that of a choir of singers on one side and a choir of cellos on the other.
 The wild ride wraps up with a solitary cello.
 You’ve heard this song before but you haven’t heard THIS song before.